-Welcome to another exciting edition of “Programming Thursdays” on our blog dedicated to red teaming and pen testing.
-Today, we’ll be diving deep into the world of Python – the powerful, versatile, and widely-used programming language that has become the go-to choice for many in our field.
+Welcome to another exciting “Programming Thursdays” blog edition dedicated to red teaming and pen testing.
+Today, we’ll dive deep into Python – the powerful, versatile, and widely-used programming language that has become the go-to choice for many in our field.
 This article is designed for a technical audience and will provide plenty of code examples to help you get started or strengthen your Python skills.
-So, strap in, grab your black hoodies, and let’s begin our journey into Python.
+So, strap in, grab your black hoodies, and begin our journey into Python.

 Introduction